aevix/Health-Tracker-2.0/README.md

 Developer note -

 The app is written in Vue.js framework and hosted by AWS to handle backend support.
 The nutrition fact data comes from USDA API.
+To get started you will need to install NPM to install all the necessary libraries and also git to work off of the master branch.